DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences: Proof of Theorem 2

 Under a fixed transmit constellation energy, minimizing the total energy within the \ac{MU} interference contributes to maximizing the achievable sum-rate of all communication users \cite{mohammed2013per}.
 In essence, the total \ac{MU} interference energy is given as

-In the next section, we introduce an optimization framework dedicated to generate space-time \ac{ISAC} waveforms that are capable of adhering to a given \ac{PAPR}, while performing communication and space-time sensing tasks.
+In the next section, we introduce an optimization framework dedicated to generate space-time \ac{ISAC} sequences that are capable of adhering to a given \ac{PAPR}, while performing communication and space-time sensing tasks.
+Consider a wireless transmission in the \ac{DL} communication sense with multiple propagation paths between user $p$ and the \ac{DFRC} \ac{BS} with $N_T$ antennas.
+The received analog signal $y_p(t)$ at user $p$ is the convolution of the transmitted signal $x(t)$ and the channel impulse response, which consists of $K$ paths, each with a pathloss attenuation $\alpha_{p,k,n}$ (which can also contain angle-of-departure and angle-of-arrival information) and time delay $\tau_{p,k,n}$ as